DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 The Bottom Line

-DeepSeek V4 does not redraw the frontier — Claude Opus 4.7 and GPT-5.5 still lead on the hardest expert-knowledge and reasoning benchmarks.
+DeepSeek V4 does not redraw the frontier — Claude Opus 4.7 and GPT-5.5 still lead on the hardest expert-knowledge and reasoning benchmarks, and Opus 4.7's 7-point lead on SWE-bench Verified is real.
 What V4 does is collapse the price of access to near-frontier capability.
-A 1.6T MoE that sits within 0.2 points of Claude Opus 4.6 on SWE-bench Verified, with 1M context and MIT licensing, at $1.74 input and $3.48 output per million tokens, is a different kind of release than what we have seen from any other lab in the past quarter.
+A 1.6T MoE that lands within striking distance of Opus 4.6 on SWE-bench Verified and leads on LiveCodeBench, with 1M context and MIT licensing, at $1.74 input and $3.48 output per million tokens (list), is a different kind of release than what we have seen from any other lab in the past quarter.

-The Huawei Ascend integration adds a second layer: this is the first frontier-class Chinese AI release with confirmed domestic-silicon production and inference pathways.
-For a builder choosing where to spend the next million tokens of budget, V4 is now the default open-weight pick on coding workloads and one of the strongest options on agentic tasks.
-For the larger picture of how OpenAI's GPT-5.5 reshaped pricing earlier this week, V4 is the response that closed-source labs were probably hoping would not arrive this quickly.
+The Huawei Ascend integration adds a second layer: V4 is the first frontier-class Chinese AI release with a confirmed domestic-silicon inference pathway, even if the training pipeline still leans on NVIDIA.
+For a builder choosing where to spend the next million tokens of budget — especially before the May 31 promo expires — V4 is now the default open-weight pick on coding workloads and one of the strongest options on agentic tasks.

 What remains genuinely open is whether DeepSeek can sustain this cadence.
 V3.2 shipped in December 2025; V4 in April 2026.
 If V4.x and V5 land on similar timelines, the gap between the open-weight ceiling and the closed frontier may keep closing.
 If they do not, V4 becomes the high-water mark for a lab that earned its reputation by punching above its compute budget.